RyanLassigBanks/git-rebase-demo/doc-file-0.md

-Hi I am doc.
-I very cool.
+Hi I am a doc.
+I am very cool.

 I will tell y'all stuff about this project.